 The Psychology Behind the Proxy Campaign: Triangulation, Proxy Abuse, and Social Isolation

 To understand why the flying monkey dynamic works so effectively, you need to understand three interlocking clinical concepts: triangulation, proxy abuse, and deliberate social isolation.
-These are not just buzzwords.
-They are the structural architecture of what happens when a narcissistic individual deploys third parties against someone they can no longer directly control.
+These aren’t just buzzwords.
+They’re the structural architecture of what happens when a narcissistic individual deploys third parties against someone they can no longer control directly.

 DEFINITION TRIANGULATION

 A relational dynamic, first described in family systems theory by Murray Bowen, in which a third party is introduced into a two-person relationship to manage tension, deflect intimacy, or gain leverage.
-In narcissistic abuse contexts, triangulation involves introducing a third person — real or implied — as a tool for control: to provoke jealousy, manufacture competition, deliver messages, gather intelligence, or shift the target’s focus away from the narcissist’s behavior.
+In narcissistic abuse contexts, triangulation means bringing in a third person, real or implied, as a tool for control: to provoke jealousy, manufacture competition, deliver messages, gather intelligence, or shift the target’s focus away from the narcissist’s behavior.
+(PMID: 34823190)

 Triangulation, as Murray Bowen originally described it in family systems theory, is the predictable way anxious relationships manage tension: when the emotional pressure between two people becomes too intense, a third is pulled in to dilute it.
-In healthy systems, this is often temporary — the triangle stabilizes, the tension dissipates, and the third party exits.
+In healthy systems, this is often temporary.
+The triangle stabilizes, the tension dissipates, and the third party exits.
 In narcissistic triangulation, the process is ongoing and weaponized.
-The third party is not brought in to stabilize — they are brought in to destabilize you.
+The third party isn’t brought in to stabilize anything.
+They’re brought in to destabilize you.

 During the relationship itself, this often shows up as the introduction of an admirer “who really gets me,” the constant comparison to an ex who “never made things this hard,” or the deployment of family members to back up the narcissist’s account of an argument.
 These in-relationship uses of triangulation are corrosive enough.
-But the post-separation deployment — the flying monkey campaign — is arguably more sophisticated, because it operates at scale, across your entire social network, often without the narcissist’s fingerprints anywhere visible.
+But the post-separation version, the flying monkey campaign, is arguably more sophisticated, because it operates at scale, across your entire social network, often without the narcissist’s fingerprints visible anywhere.

 DEFINITION PROXY ABUSE

 A form of coercive control, documented in Evan Stark’s clinical research, in which an abusive individual uses third parties as instruments of harassment, surveillance, pressure, or harm directed at the target.
-The proxy — often unaware of their role — acts as a conduit for contact, a vehicle for narrative dissemination, or a source of intelligence about the target’s emotional state and movements.
-Because the harm is delivered through someone else, it is harder to identify, name, or document.
+The proxy, who is often unaware of their role, acts as a conduit for contact, a vehicle for spreading the narrative, or a source of intelligence about the target’s emotional state and movements.
+Because the harm gets delivered through someone else, it’s harder to identify, name, or document.

 Evan Stark’s research on coercive control is foundational here.
-Stark’s framework, developed over decades of clinical and forensic work, shifted the field’s understanding of intimate partner abuse away from discrete incidents and toward the recognition that abuse is fundamentally a pattern of control — a systematic effort to limit the target’s autonomy, agency, and capacity for independent action.
-Proxy abuse sits squarely within this framework: it is coercive control extended beyond the relationship’s formal end, delivered through the social network rather than the direct relationship.
-The “invisible” quality of proxy abuse — the fact that it is hard to document, hard to explain to someone who hasn’t experienced it, and easy for others to dismiss as coincidence or concern — is precisely what makes it so effective and so damaging.
+His framework, developed over decades of clinical and forensic work, shifted the field’s understanding of intimate partner abuse away from discrete incidents and toward the recognition that abuse is fundamentally a pattern of control, a systematic effort to limit the target’s autonomy, agency, and capacity for independent action.
+Proxy abuse sits squarely within this framework: it’s coercive control extended beyond the relationship’s formal end, delivered through the social network rather than through the direct relationship.
+That “invisible” quality, the fact that it’s hard to document, hard to explain to someone who hasn’t experienced it, and easy for others to dismiss as coincidence or concern, is precisely what makes it so effective and so damaging.

-The neuroscience is worth pausing on here.
-Research on social rejection and ostracism — including the foundational work of Naomi Eisenberger and her colleagues at UCLA — has established that the brain processes social exclusion through the same neural pathways as physical pain.
-When the flying monkey campaign results in former allies withdrawing, going cold, or actively treating you differently, the brain experiences this as injury.
-It is not weakness to be profoundly destabilized by the experience of your social world reorganizing against you.
-It is neurology.
-The physical symptoms of narcissistic abuse — the disrupted sleep, the hypervigilance, the inability to concentrate — are the body’s response to a threat that is real, even when its mechanisms are invisible.
+The neuroscience here is worth pausing on.
+I keep returning to the work of Naomi Eisenberger, PhD, social neuroscientist at UCLA, whose research on social rejection and ostracism has established something I see in my office every week: the brain processes social exclusion through the same neural pathways as physical pain.
+When the flying monkey campaign results in former allies withdrawing, going cold, or treating you differently, your brain experiences it as injury.
+It’s not weakness to be profoundly destabilized by watching your social world reorganize against you.
+It’s neurology.
+The physical symptoms of narcissistic abuse, the disrupted sleep, the hypervigilance, the inability to concentrate, are your body’s response to a threat that’s real, even when its mechanisms are invisible.

-Understanding the clinical architecture of what’s happening — that it has a name, that it has been documented, that it follows recognizable patterns — does not make it stop.
+Understanding the clinical architecture of what’s happening, that it has a name, that it’s been documented, that it follows recognizable patterns, doesn’t make it stop.
 But it does something equally important: it interrupts the self-pathologizing.
-The problem is not that you are paranoid.
-The problem is not that you are too sensitive or too attached.
-The problem is that you are accurately perceiving a real pattern of coercive influence, delivered through people you love, by someone who understands exactly how to exploit your relational loyalties.
+The problem isn’t that you’re paranoid.
+The problem isn’t that you’re too sensitive or too attached.
+The problem is that you’re accurately perceiving a real pattern of coercive influence, delivered through people you love, by someone who understands exactly how to exploit your relational loyalties.
 That clarity is the beginning of protection.

 The Different Roles They Play (and What Each One Costs You)

-The messenger delivers information the narcissist wants you to have — how they’re doing, what they’re saying, how they’re suffering — without the narcissist having to break the no-contact boundary themselves.
-This allows the narcissist to maintain plausible deniability (“I haven’t contacted her at all”) while still breaking through your boundary by proxy.
-The cost to you: re-engagement with the narrative, intrusion on the space you’ve created, and often a reactivation of grief or guilt.
-The messenger’s outreach may feel like love — and in the messenger’s experience, it is.
+The messenger delivers information the narcissist wants you to have: how they’re doing, what they’re saying, how they’re suffering, all without the narcissist having to break the no-contact boundary themselves.
+It lets the narcissist maintain plausible deniability (“I haven’t contacted her at all”) while still breaking through your boundary by proxy.
+The cost to you is re-engagement with the narrative, intrusion on the space you’ve created, and often a reactivation of grief or guilt.
+The messenger’s outreach may feel like love, and in the messenger’s experience, it is.
 They have no idea they’re functioning as a delivery mechanism.

-The spy provides the narcissist with information about you — your life, your relationships, your emotional state — which the narcissist can use to calibrate their next move, maintain a sense of connection, or weaponize in a future conflict.
+The spy provides the narcissist with information about you, about your life, your relationships, your emotional state, which the narcissist can use to calibrate their next move, maintain a sense of connection, or weaponize in a future conflict.
 This role is sometimes played knowingly, but far more often by well-meaning people who don’t realize their casual updates are being used as intelligence.
-The “how are you doing?” that turns into a detailed conversation about your healing, your new plans, your current emotional state — that information travels.
-Assume it will.
+The “how are you doing?” that turns into a detailed conversation about your healing, your new plans, your current emotional state: that information travels, so assume it will.
 Not as a counsel of paranoia, but as a practical matter of protecting your recovery.

-Keisha, a trauma nurse in Miami who’d separated from her husband after eight years, described the experience of watching her social circle slowly reorganize around her husband’s narrative over a period of months.
+Keisha, a trauma nurse in Miami who’d separated from her husband after eight years, described watching her social circle slowly reorganize around her husband’s narrative over a period of months.
 “I’d show up to things and feel the temperature change,” she said.
 “People were polite, but something was different.
 It took me a while to realize that what I was feeling was people who’d already decided what had happened.”
-That erosion of your social reality — of the people who know and see you — is one of the most painful dimensions of the flying monkey dynamic, and one that rarely gets named for what it is.
+That erosion of your social reality, of the people who know you and see you, is one of the most painful dimensions of the flying monkey dynamic, and one that rarely gets named for what it is.

-There is also a fifth category worth naming: the well-meaning enabler who is not recruited by the narcissist but operates on their own instinct to “fix” what feels broken.
-These are people who care about you deeply and are uncomfortable with rupture — who may have their own unresolved discomfort with conflict, boundaries, or estrangement, and who act from that discomfort rather than from the narcissist’s direction.
-Their impact on your recovery can be just as disrupting, even if their motivation is entirely loving.
-Recognizing this distinction matters, because it informs how you respond: with a firmly boundaried “I’m not discussing this” rather than with the wariness you might extend to someone you suspect is actively serving the campaign.
+There’s also a fifth category worth naming: the well-meaning enabler, who isn’t recruited by the narcissist but operates on their own instinct to “fix” what feels broken.
+These are people who care about you deeply and are uncomfortable with rupture, who may carry their own unresolved discomfort with conflict, boundaries, or estrangement, and who act from that discomfort rather than from the narcissist’s direction.
+Their impact on your recovery can be just as disrupting, even when their motivation is entirely loving.
+Recognizing this distinction matters, because it informs how you respond: with a firmly boundaried “I’m not discussing this” rather than with the wariness you’d extend to someone you suspect is actively serving the campaign.

 What all of these roles have in common is this: they introduce the narcissist’s agenda into your psychological space without the narcissist being present.
-They keep you entangled — in justifying yourself, in defending your reality, in managing other people’s feelings about your choices — at precisely the moment when your energy needs to be directed toward your own healing.
+They keep you entangled in justifying yourself, in defending your reality, in managing other people’s feelings about your choices, at precisely the moment when your energy needs to be directed toward your own healing.
 CPTSD recovery from narcissistic abuse requires a kind of deliberate narrowing of focus that the flying monkey dynamic systematically disrupts.
-That is its function.
-Understanding that is protection.
+That’s its function, and understanding it is protection.

 The Both/And Reality: Flying Monkeys Aren’t Always Villains

-Here is something I want to name directly, because it is easy to lose in the heat of the experience: the majority of people who function as flying monkeys are not bad people.
-They are not villains.
-They are people who love someone who has hurt you, who have been given one side of a story, and who are responding to that story with the care and concern they would want someone to extend to them.
+Here is something I want to name directly, because it’s easy to lose in the heat of the experience: the majority of people who function as flying monkeys aren’t bad people.
+They aren’t villains.
+They’re people who love someone who has hurt you, who’ve been given one side of a story, and who are responding to that story with the care and concern they’d want someone to extend to them.

-The both/and truth of the flying monkey dynamic is this: their outreach can be genuinely harmful to your recovery AND the people behind it can be acting from real love.
-Both are true simultaneously.
-Collapsing them — either by excusing the impact because of good intentions, or by demonizing the messengers because of their impact — costs you something important.
+The both/and truth of the flying monkey dynamic is this: their outreach can be genuinely harmful to your recovery, and the people behind it can be acting from real love.
+Both are true at once.
+Collapsing them, either by excusing the impact because of good intentions or by demonizing the messengers because of their impact, costs you something important.
 The first costs you your right to protect yourself.
-The second costs you the nuance that will eventually allow you to re-engage with some of these people, on your terms, when you’re more grounded.
+The second costs you the nuance that will eventually let you re-engage with some of these people, on your terms, when you’re more grounded.

-The narcissist is skillful precisely because they present a version of events that is internally coherent and emotionally compelling.
-They are not typically lying in ways that are easy to disprove — they are framing true details within a false context, selecting the evidence that supports their narrative and omitting everything that would complicate it.
+The narcissist is skillful precisely because they present a version of events that’s internally coherent and emotionally compelling.
+They aren’t typically lying in ways that are easy to disprove.
+They’re framing true details within a false context, selecting the evidence that supports their narrative and omitting everything that would complicate it.
 The people who receive this version and respond to it are doing exactly what they should be doing with the information they have.
-The problem is not their character.
+The problem isn’t their character.
 The problem is their information.

 This framing matters practically.
-If you approach every flying monkey as a conscious agent of harm, you will tend to either over-disclose — defending yourself at length, providing more information than is safe to share — or to permanently estrange people who, with time and distance, might come to see the fuller picture.
+If you approach every flying monkey as a conscious agent of harm, you’ll tend either to over-disclose, defending yourself at length and providing more information than is safe to share, or to permanently estrange people who, with time and distance, might come to see the fuller picture.
 Neither outcome serves you.
-The more useful frame is: this person has incomplete information and is acting from it in good faith.
+The more useful frame is this: this person has incomplete information and is acting from it in good faith.
 I can acknowledge their concern without engaging with its content.
 I can protect my recovery without burning the relationship.

-It is also worth acknowledging — with compassion rather than self-blame — that you are probably not the only person in this person’s life who has been shaped into a role they didn’t fully choose.
+It’s also worth acknowledging, with compassion rather than self-blame, that you’re probably not the only person in this person’s life who has been shaped into a role they didn’t fully choose.
 The narcissistic family system assigns roles to everyone in it: the golden child, the scapegoat, the peacekeeper, the witness.
-The flying monkeys in your situation may have been playing their assigned roles — managing the narcissist’s anxiety, mediating their conflicts, protecting their image — for years before your relationship with the narcissist even began.
-Understanding this does not require you to excuse their impact on you.
-It does require that you resist the simplifying narrative that makes everyone associated with the narcissist a knowing participant in your harm.
+The flying monkeys in your situation may have been playing their assigned roles, managing the narcissist’s anxiety, mediating their conflicts, protecting their image, for years before your relationship with the narcissist even began.
+Understanding this doesn’t require you to excuse their impact on you.
+It does require you to resist the simplifying narrative that makes everyone associated with the narcissist a knowing participant in your harm.

 The both/and framing also applies to your own experience of the flying monkey campaign.
-It is possible to feel grief for the friendships that have been contaminated AND to feel rage at the manipulation that caused that contamination.
-It is possible to miss the version of your mother who was simply your mother — before she became a vehicle for your ex-partner’s narrative — AND to hold a clear boundary against engaging with the content of her outreach.
+It’s possible to feel grief for the friendships that have been contaminated and to feel rage at the manipulation that caused that contamination.
+It’s possible to miss the version of your mother who was simply your mother, before she became a vehicle for your ex-partner’s narrative, and to hold a clear boundary against engaging with the content of her outreach.
 The grief of narcissistic abuse has many layers, and the layer that involves watching your social world become complicated is one of the least-discussed and most painful.

-What the both/and framing protects you from is the rigidity that can calcify in abuse recovery — the all-or-nothing thinking that is itself a trauma response, a way the nervous system tries to create safety through categorical judgment.
+What the both/and framing protects you from is the rigidity that can calcify in abuse recovery: the all-or-nothing thinking that’s itself a trauma response, a way the nervous system tries to create safety through categorical judgment.
 The emotional flashbacks of complex trauma tend to push us toward absolute positions: this person is safe, that person is dangerous; this memory is real, that one is not.
-The reality of the flying monkey dynamic, as of most relational realities, resists those absolutes.
-Holding the complexity — imperfectly, over time — is part of how healing moves forward.
+The reality of the flying monkey dynamic, like most relational realities, resists those absolutes.
+Holding the complexity, imperfectly, over time, is part of how healing moves forward.

 How to Protect Yourself From the Proxy Campaign